suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 If the interpreter does not support dependencies and a manifest specifies a dependency, then the interpreter MUST reject the manifest.

-If a Recipient supports groups of interdependent components (a Component Set), then it SHOULD verify that all Components in the Component Set are specified by one update, where an update is composed of all the
+If a Recipient supports groups of interdependent components (a Component Set), then it SHOULD verify that all Components in the Component Set are specified by one update, that is: a single manifest and all its dependencies that together:

-TODO: Wording
+1. have sufficient permissions imparted by their signatures
+2. specify a digest and a payload for every Component in the Component Set.

- manifest and its dependencies.
-This manifest is called the Root Manifest.
+The single dependent manifest is sometimes called a Root Manifest.

 ### Minimizing Signature Verifications {#minimal-sigs}